vtudorache/lua-msvc/README.md

 This repository contains a Makefile to use with _Microsoft Visual Studio_ (or Command Line Tools) for statically building Lua on Windows.
 The Makefile must be used from a __preconfigured Command Prompt__ (like one installed with the Command Line Tools for Visual C++).

-## Basic usage (for Lua 5.3.5):
+## Example of basic usage (for Lua 5.3.5):

 Extract lua-5.3.5.tar.gz to lua-5.3.5 and change to that directory.
-Create a subdirectory named, let's say, msvc (it can have any name).
-Change to the created directory (msvc) and copy Makefile here.
+Next, you have two options.
+The simplest, if you have Git installed, is to execute `git clone https://github.com/vtudorache/lua-msvc.git msvc` at the command prompt.
+The other is to create a subdirectory named, let's say, `msvc` (it can have any name), then change to the created directory (`msvc` in this example) and then copy Makefile here.
 Then execute:

 `nmake install`